TxusLopez/streaming_lightHT/README.md

 Once the process has finishes, we can have the results in pkl files.

+## Packages and dependencies

+We have used the following libraries and packages: pandas, warnings, traceback, collections, timeit, river, numpy, random, pickle, psutil, and itertools.

 ## Results

 ### Window size=50 and short grid